DomtronVox/StaticSiteCMS-Template/src/documents/about.md

 ---
-title: About Dooom!
+title: About Page
+collection: MainPage
 layout: default.pug
-collection: MainPage
 ---
-This here is some content about us and dooom!
+This here is some content about us and the test site!